-Between the ages of about six months and three years, you watched as your child got all of their primary teeth.
+Between the ages of about six months and three years, you watched as your child got all of his primary teeth.
 Starting around the age of five or six, you get to enjoy the process all over again, as those teeth fall out and the permanent set erupts.
-Although it only took a few years for your child to get their primary teeth, it can take a decade or more until the final permanent tooth comes in.
+Although it only took a few years for your child to get his primary teeth, it can take a decade or more until the final permanent tooth comes in.
 To help, you can use a permanent teeth chart to keep track of which adult teeth come in and when.
 When a child's teeth start growing can vary, but they generally erupt in the same order for everyone.

-Using a Permanent Teeth Chart
+Using the Chart

 Types of Teeth

 One of the biggest differences between primary and permanent teeth is quantity.
 People tend to have only 20 baby teeth, but can have up to 32 permanent teeth.
 The latter set consists of four types: incisors, canines, premolars and molars.
 The incisors – located in the front of the mouth, nicknamed the "front teeth" – typically come in first.
 The permanent central incisor in the lower jaw is the first to appear, around age six or seven.

 The next teeth to appear are usually the first molars.
 These typically appear by age six or seven as well, and are fittingly called the "six-year molars," according to the Center for Pediatric Dentistry.
 Two are on the bottom row of teeth and two are on the top.
 They may be considered "extra" teeth because they aren't replacing a primary tooth.

 After the first set of permanent molars appear, your child will most likely lose the front, central incisor in the upper jaw, and eventually see a new tooth come in at that spot.
 Next to erupt are the incisors right next to the central teeth, called the lateral incisors, usually by age nine.